-This RF meter displays the time-averaged power of 1024 samples.
-This is a much more accurate method to measure average power of modern digital RF signals than used by other RF meters in this price range, most other RF meters use a simple formula which computes continuous wave (CW) RF power from the V/m, which vastly overestimates the average power of most modern digital RF signals transmitted in digital bursts.
+The average power displayed by this meter is the average of 6400 samples updated every 1/4 second.
+This is a much more accurate method to measure average RF power of modern digital RF signals than used by other RF meters in this price range; most other RF meters use a simple formula which assumes continuous wave (CW) RF power for each instantaneoud V/m reading, which vastly overestimates the average RF power of most modern digital RF signals transmitted in digital bursts.

 What is considered a safe level of RF exposure?
 There are varying opinions about this from experts around the world.
 In 2005 a group of German doctors wrote an open letter to the President of Bavaria which recommends public exposure should be below 10 uW/m2 average RF power (which is near bottom of the "Average" scale on our RF meter).

 New Zealand has a 500 meter (1/3 mile) buffer around mobile phone towers where no one is allowed to live.